Skip to main content

 *

-* It is recommended to implement the use of the APPGUARD_INIT API inside the didFinishLaunchingWithOption function of the AppDelegate.
+* It is recommended to implement this within the didFinishLaunchingWithOptions function of the AppDelegate.

 */

-// Use the APPGUARD_INIT API to register the callback function with the AppGuard SDK
+// Use the APPGUARD_INIT API to register the callback function with AppGuard SDK

 APPGUARD_INIT(AppGuardAppCallback);